Lauren Horn ’10 RN

-Ever since she was five, she knew she wanted to be a nurse.
-“I used to put band-aids on my teddy bears,” recalls Lauren Bradshaw ’10.
+Ever since she was five, Lauren Horn (Bradshaw) ‘10 knew she wanted to be a nurse.
+“I used to put Band-Aids on my teddy bears,” she recalls.
 “I always liked to care for people who were hurt or sick.”

-Bradshaw began learning about the nursing profession even before she entered Rivier College.
+Horn began learning about the nursing profession even before she entered Rivier.
 She participated in the Health Occupation Students of America (HOSA) organization as a student at Nashua South High School, and earned her Licensed Nursing Assistant certification through them.
 She says participating in the program “got my foot in the door.”

-She explored larger colleges farther from home, but Rivier’s small class sizes and nursing curriculum impressed her.
+She explored larger colleges and universities farther from home, but Rivier’s small class sizes and nursing curriculum impressed her.
 “At Rivier, you get a lot of one-on-one interaction with your instructors,” she says.
-Bradshaw, who played soccer and ran track at Nashua South High School, played on the Rivier soccer team her freshman and senior years.
-As a Raider, she earned Great Northeast Conference Rookie of the Year and Rivier College Rookie of the Year honors her freshman campaign.
+Horn, who played soccer and ran track at Nashua South High School, played on the Rivier soccer team her freshman and senior years.
+As a Raider, she earned Great Northeast Conference Rookie of the Year and Rivier Rookie of the Year honors her freshman campaign.